 Hear the rustle of the palm trees, take a break in a desert oasis, observe succulents, and smell the perfume of roses at his wonderful Orange County garden oasis.

 This collection of more than 4,000 plants is located on 26 acres at the Cal State Fullerton Campus.
-The ultimate goal of the arboretum is protecting the earth’s plant treasures, and a staff of volunteers and generous supporters are making that it a reality.
+The ultimate goal of the Fullerton Arboretum is protecting the earth’s plant treasures, and a staff of volunteers and generous supporters are making that it a reality.

-Also on the Arboretum’s grounds is the Nikkei Museum.
+Also on the Fullerton Arboretum grounds is the Nikkei Museum.
 This unique building highlights the region’s agricultural history and the contributions of the local Japanese American community and other pioneering farmers in early Orange County.